-- A. All position vacancy announcements, except for State Human Resources Act (SHRA) vacancies, shall be posted for a minimum of seven (7) working days at the Human Resources Office and/or the local Employment Security Commission Office.
+- A. All position vacancy announcements shall be posted for a minimum of seven (7) working days on the county website with the exception of the Sheriff and Register of Deeds.
 Position vacancies shall also be advertised once (1) in a local newspaper.
-Optional recruiting publicity, as appropriate, shall be carried out through the media.
-Each posted announcement shall contain all of the information listed below; advertisments must only include items 1 and 6: - 1.
+Optional recruiting publicity, as appropriate, shall be carried out through various media platforms and professional listservs.
+Each posted announcement shall contain all the information listed below; advertisements must include items 1 and 7: - 1.
 The title, grade, and location of the position; - 2.
 The closing date of the announcement; - 3.
 A summary of the duties of the position; - 4.
 A summary of the basic qualifications; - 5.
 The procedures for submitting an application; - 6.
 A statement of equal employment opportunity; and - 7.
-The physical requirements of the job. - B. All SHRA vacancies must be posted inside their respective agencies or departments for a period of seven (7) working days.
-At any time during this period, the recruiting methods set forth in Section A above may be followed.
-If this time period expires and the position has not been filled, the recruiting methods set forth in Section A shall be followed.
+The physical requirements of the job.